Maisaa66/weCare/Doc/users/getAllRequests.md

-# Get All Users
+# Get All Requests

-Used to get all users in our system.
+Used to get all requests.

 **URL** : `/api/v1/request/`